What about products with variants?

 - the common attributes: name, brand, care instructions

 - the variant attributes by color: pictures, composition

 - the variant attributes by color/size: EAN, SKU

-A family could have several variants.
-For example, a family "furnitures" varying in the number of seats for sofas or in the material for tables.
+A family can have several variants.
+For example, a family "furnitures" can vary on the number of seats for a sofa or on the material used for a table.